iobroker-community-adapters/ioBroker.chromecast/README.md

 ## What is missing?

 * add state machine to track states: detected ->connected -> player loader -> playing
-* add retries: sometimes the Chromecast fails to respond to a request
+* add retries: sometimes the Google Home fails to respond to a request
 * more testing

 ## How to build